-To summarize, $\lst$ is fixed throughout the diffusion process and the system flows from the $r=0$ slice where $\Phi_{\rm diff}(0)$ is not a solution to the $r=r_*$ slice (if it exists) where $\Phi_{\rm diff}(r_*\lst^4)$ is a solution.
+To summarize, $\lst$ is fixed throughout the diffusion process and the system flows from the $r=0$ slice where $\Phi_{\rm diff}(0)$ is a solution of \Eq{eomlst0} to the $r=r_*$ slice (if it exists) where $\Phi_{\rm diff}(r_*\lst^4)$ is a solution of \Eq{loceom}.
 It is easy to confuse the $\lst=0$ condition \Eq{eomlst0} with the $r=0$ condition \Eq{eomr0} because the diffusing solution $\Phi_{\rm diff}$ depends on the product $\varrho=r\lst^4$, so that $\Phi(0)$ is the same in both limits.
 However, the nonlocal term in the equation of motion \Eq{loceom2} does not depend on the quantity $\varrho$ and the degeneracy of the limits $\lst\to 0$ and $r\to 0$ is broken, unless we fix $f(r)$ precisely to make the nonlocal term proportional to a positive power of $\vr$.
 Given that this term is proportional to $\lst^{2(2n-1)}$, we set \be f(r)=\left(\frac{r}{r_*}\right)^{\frac{2n-1}{2}}h(r)\,, \ee where $h(r)$ is regular at $r=0$ and $h(r_*)=1$.
 For instance, $h(r)\equiv 1$.
 The same subtle point is present in QFTs with entire (in particular exponential and asymptotically polynomial) form factors \cite{Calcagni:2018lyd,Calcagni:2018gke}.
-We checked that it is not possible to recover the nonlocal equation of motion \Eq{pheom} from a localized system where the $\B^{2n}\tilde\Phi$ term is proportional to a positive power of $\varrho$.
 Therefore, one should bear in mind that the limits $r\to 0$ and $\lst\to 0$ do not give the same result if $f(0)\neq 0$.